jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 ** Hallucinogenic Gas **
 Mysterio can use his special effects expertise to make any plot twist seem like a plot twist.
 Here are the two in this set:

+When you play a plot twist as a copy of a plot twist, ignore everything that’s printed on it, and pretend you just played one of the plot twists.
+You can use any plot twist this way, regardless of its printed team affiliation or timing restriction.
+For example, you could play an Combat plot twist during your Build Phase as a copy of Putting the Team Together.

 ## Mystique (MC)
 Set: Legacy
 **Identity Theft**